elgentos/magento2-upgrade-gui/README.md

 ## Output

-When you open up a project directory, the GUI will create 2 result files in the Magento 2 root directory; `results.json` and `results.md`.
-The content is practically the same, the format is just different.
-The `results.json` file is used to track state so you can close the GUI and continue working on the project.
+When you open up a project directory, the GUI will create 3 result files in the Magento 2 root directory; `warnings.json`, `infoNotices.json` and `results.md`.
+The `warnings.json` file is used to track state so you can close the GUI and continue working on the project.
 The Markdown file resembles that state, but in a nice Markdown format you can paste it into your issue management system to keep your colleagues uptodate.

 ## Screenshots